-The International Cricket Council (ICC) has shown some rare common sense yesterday by deeming a beach cricket pitch unsafe for play just 30 minutes into a particularly vigorous match.
+The International Cricket Council (ICC) showed rare common sense and resolve yesterday by deeming a beach cricket pitch unsafe for play just 30 minutes into a particularly vigorous match.
 While the low tide had initially provided a tightly-packed and even surface, giving a bit to both bat and ball, conditions deteriorated rapidly after just a few overs.